 Instance connection issues

-If you are having trouble connecting, and your instance is configured to use SSL/TLS, go to the Cloud SQL Instances page in the GCP Console and open the instance.
+If your instance is configured to use SSL, go to the Cloud SQL Instances page in the GCP Console and open the instance.
 Open its SSL page and make sure that your server certificate is valid.
-If it has expired, you must refresh it and recreate your client certificates.
+If it has expired, you must add a new certificate and rotate to it.
 Learn more.

 For First Generation instances, you should also check your the expiration date of your client certificates, shown on the SSL page.
-If they have expired, you must refresh them before you can connect to your instance using SSL.
+If they have expired, you must create new client certificates before you can connect to your instance using SSL.

 Cloud SQL Proxy version